ManageIQ/guides/logical_replication_migrations.md

 Note, this is completely different from HA and failover.
-Logical replication provides product features such as being able to start or stop a virtual machine centrally regardless of which database it resides.
+Logical replication provides product features such as being able to start or stop a virtual machine centrally regardless of which database it resides in.
 HA, on the other hand, provides for failover by promoting a backup when a primary database fails.

 This interconnectedness of multiple databases with publications and subscriptions with ManageIQ